codeadamca/php-functions/README.md

 # php-functions
-A basic example of using pre-defined and user-defined PHP functions.

 A basic example of using user-defined PHP functions.

 This tutorial will review how to use a series of user-defined functions for format data from a PHP array.